jung0221/LUNAS/README.md

 As output, the program generates the label image of the resulting segmentation in file **"segm_altis.nii.gz"** in the **"out"** subfolder, when **output_type** is zero.

-### Program execution examples of ALTIS:
+### Program execution examples of LUNAS:

-#### To execute the ALTIS method:
+#### To execute the LUNAS method:

-The following command computes the segmentation by ALTIS for the volume in the hypothetical file **"example01.nii.gz"**.
+The following command computes the segmentation by LUNAS for the volume in the hypothetical file **"example01.nii.gz"**.

 ```
 ./altis example01.nii.gz 0